bobbingwide/oik-weight-zone-shipping/readme.txt

 == Changelog ==
+= 0.1.3 =
+* Changed: Updated tests for PHPUnit 8 [github bobbingwide oik-weight-zone-shipping issues 24]
+* Tested: With WordPress 5.4
+* Tested: With WooCommerce 4.0.1
+* Tested: With PHPUnit 8
+* Tested: With PHP 7.3 and 7.4

 = 0.1.2 =
 * Changed: Handling fee can now be a percentage of cart total [github bobbingwide oik-weight-zone-shipping issues 21]
 * Changed: Default to US English and add UK English version [github bobbingwide oik-weight-zone-shipping issues 22]